y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

 - A system as large and complex as a modern operating system must be engineered carefully if it is to function properly and be modified easily.
 A common approach is to partition the task into small components, or modules, rather than have one monolithic system.
 - In this section, we discuss how these components are interconnected and melded into a kernel.
 - Simple Structure
-  - Frequently, such systems started as small, simple, and limited systems and then grow beyond theire original scope.
+  - Frequently, such systems started as small, simple, and limited systems and then grow beyond their original scope.
   - This monolithic structure was difficult to implement and maintain.
 It had a distinct advantage, however; there is very little overhead in the system call interface or in communication within the kernel.
   - We still see evidence of this simple, monolithic structure in the UNIX, Linux, and Windows operating systems.
 - Layered Approach